 The need to articulate response to problems of modernity confront the three major religious traditions, Judaism, Christianity and Islam, all of whom must grapple with the gradual loss of faith on the one hand, and rising fundamentalism on the other.

 Believing that every religious tradition may be challenged and enriched by the doctrines of another, the annual International Theology Conference brings together leading theologians of these three religions for a week of tripartite dialogue and interreligious joint study.
 Through an intimate, respectful, and rigorous academic encounter, participants engage in intensive textual study, sharing their beliefs, reflections, and dilemmas.

-Every February, dozens of leading Jewish, Christian, and Muslim theologians from around the world convene in Jerusalem for a week of roundtable discussions and group study on a chosen topic.
+Every winter, dozens of leading Jewish, Christian, and Muslim theologians from around the world convene in Jerusalem for a week of roundtable discussions and group study on a chosen topic.

 The Edward Bronfman Family Foundation Annual Lecture on Religious Pluralism is the conference's one annual public event.
 Look to the right-hand side of this page for videos of those lectures.

 - 2012: "Engaging Democracy"